Arbanasi people: Arbanasi dialect

 The Gheg Albanian dialect spoken by the Arbanasi is quite unique among Albanian dialects.
-Among other features it has non-standard imperatives (art! instead of eja! for "come!", c.f. past participle ardhur), lack of nasal vowels (peculiar for Gheg dialects), phonological changes including alternations between /s/ and /θ/ and the deletion of /h/, and the loss of trilled /r/.
+Among other features it has non-standard imperatives (art! instead of eja! for "come!", cf. past participle ardhur), lack of nasal vowels (peculiar for Gheg dialects), phonological changes including alternations between /s/ and /θ/ and the deletion of /h/, and the loss of trilled /r/.
 Arbanasi have a long history of interacting with speakers of three other languages, Italian, Croatian and Venetian.
 Historically, Arbanasi were often trilingual between Albanian, Croatian and Venetian; furthermore, they assimilated a large influx of Chakavian speakers who settled among them.
 There is a high volume of loanwords from each, but some changes appear to have instead distanced Arbanasi from these languages—this is the case with the replacement of all trilled /r/ (the only rhotic in all three of Croatian, Italian and Venetian) with an alveolar tap, a sound totally absent in all three of these influencers.
 In other ways Arbanasi behaves like a typical Gheg Albanian dialect.